 Just seven miles from Dorset’s Jurassic Coast in Dorchester town centre, the Dinosaur Museum is the perfect place to learn a little more about creatures whose fossils still litter the coastline.
 Set in a converted Victorian schoolhouse, the museum displays dinosaur skeletons and real fossils, as well as life-sized reconstructions.
 Ideal for families in search of kid-friendly things to do in Dorchester.

-The Dinosaur Museum is currently closed due to COVID-19 restrictions.
+The Dinosaur Museum is currently closed due to government restrictions.
 Keep an eye on their website for further updates.